open-telemetry/community/README.md

 ### GoLang SDK

-Meeting notes are held in this [doc] (https://docs.google.com/document/d/1A63zSWX0x2CyCK_LoNhmQC4rqhLpYXJzXbEPDUQ2n6w/edit#).
+Meeting notes are held in this [doc](https://docs.google.com/document/d/1A63zSWX0x2CyCK_LoNhmQC4rqhLpYXJzXbEPDUQ2n6w/edit#).

 You can also join us on [gitter] (https://gitter.im/open-telemetry/opentelemetry-go)